ASUS-AICS/LibMultiLabel/docs/cli/ov_data_format.rst

     pip3 install -r requirements.txt

-For training neural networks, if you have CUDA 11, follow the installation instructions for PyTorch LTS at their `website <https://pytorch.org/>`_.
+If you have a different version of CUDA, follow the installation instructions for PyTorch LTS at their `website <https://pytorch.org/>`_.